smoeding/puppet-debconf/README.md

 ## Module Description

 Debian based systems use the debconf database to record configuration choices the user made during the installation of a package.
-The system uses the stored answers and does not need to query the user again when the package is upgraded or reinstalled at a later time.
+The system uses the stored answers and therefore does not need to query the user again when the package is upgraded or reinstalled at a later time.

 The debconf type allows preseeding the database with given answers to allow an unattended package installation or modification of package defaults.